 He closed his eyes and continued breathing in and out in a controlled manner, until his stiffened muscles relaxed again.
 If he wanted to gain some resemblance of control over his life back, he would need to think about this whole mess coldly and rationally.
 He would need to find out who wanted what and why, as well as if it benefited him to play along or not.
 Then, he would need to make plans of his own.
 He had managed to survive for so long, maybe his sheer dumb luck would hold for a bit longer.

 A loud bang somewhere downstairs informed him that Dudley was back at home.
-That would mean that it was almost dinner.
-Should he go down and fetch his plate to eat it here, as he had been doing since he got back from school for the summer a week ago?
+That would mean that it was almost supper.
+Should he go down and fetch a plate to eat it here, as he had been doing since he got back from school for the summer a week ago?
 He was not very hungry, but got up anyway sighing and stretching his cramped limbs leisurely.
 His body needed sustenance to grow and develop properly.
 Even with the enormous growth spurt he had undergone in the last six months, he was still of average height and body mass at best.
 No reason to jeopardise his chances of another one, hopefully sometime soon.

 He opened his door and made his way down to the kitchen.
-Petunia was just sitting down to her own food, after having served Vernon and Dudley their share of what looked like roast with mashed potatoes and Brussel sprouts swimming in gravy.
+Aunt Petunia was just sitting down to her own food, after having served uncle Vernon and Dudley their share of what looked like roast with mashed potatoes and Brussel sprouts swimming in gravy.
 No plate had been prepared for him.
 It did not deter him though.
 He walked past the table to the counter where the various pots and pans had been laid out, took a plate out of the cupboard and served himself a decent helping.
 No one said a word when he sat the plate aside and began rummaging around for silverware and a glass.
-Petunia just watched on with a thin-lipped expression and Dudley's eyes were firmly glued to the telly flickering in the background.
-Vernon however was gripping his fork so hard that his knuckles turned white, face slowly reddening and swelling due to the high blood pressure.
+Aunt Petunia just watched on with a thin-lipped expression and Dudley's eyes were firmly glued to the telly flickering in the background.
+Uncle Vernon however was gripping his fork so hard that his knuckles turned white, face slowly reddening and swelling due to the high blood pressure.

 "...never received even a penny for your care... spending my hard-earned money on your ungrateful hide..."